MOBLAND Reaches Self Reported Market Capitalization of $104.94 Million (SYNR)

 Buying and Selling MOBLAND

-It is usually not currently possible to purchase alternative cryptocurrencies such as MOBLAND directly using U.S. dollars.
-Investors seeking to acquire MOBLAND should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MOBLAND using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as MOBLAND directly using US dollars.
+Investors seeking to trade MOBLAND should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MOBLAND using one of the aforementioned exchanges.

 Receive News & Updates for MOBLAND Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MOBLAND and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.